-The structure and management of the Reserve Funds portfolio will address the longer term nature and needs of the funds.
-The primary investment strategy will be to utilize financial markets to maximize yield in order to build the reserves.
-A secondary strategy objective is to create a portfolio structure that will experience minimal volatility during economic cycles.
-These objectives may be accomplished by purchasing high credit quality, medium term securities while assuring the marketability of those investments.
+The structure and management of the pooled City portfolio will address the varying needs, goals and objectives of each fund.
+Investment strategies for General Fund, Special Revenue Funds, Capital Projects Funds, Enterprise Funds, and Trust and Agency Funds are designed to assure that anticipated cash flows are matched with adequate liquidity in each fund.
+A secondary strategy is to create a portfolio structure that will experience minimal volatility during economic cycles.
+Both may be accomplished by purchasing high quality, short-to-medium term securities that will complement each other in a laddered structure and assure the marketability of those investments should liquidity needs arise.
 Investments are to be chosen in a manner that promotes diversity by market sector, credit and maturity.
-The maximum dollar weighted average maturity of the total portfolio to accomplish these goals will not exceed twenty-four(24) months and will fluctuate dependent on market conditions.
+The maximum dollar weighted average maturity of the total portfolio to accomplish these goals will not exceed 18 months, dependent on market conditions.